-Different CPU scheduling algorithms have different properties and choice of a particular algorithm depends on the various factors.
+Different CPU scheduling algorithms have different properties and the choice of a particular algorithm depends on the various factors.
 Many criteria have been suggested for comparing CPU scheduling algorithms.

 The criteria include the following: